-Amish use of mothballs
+1. Amish use of mothballs

 To drive mice out of your home and away from hiding places in your buildings, place a few mothballs around the area where they are hiding.
 Mice shun the strong smell of mothballs. ( Please place the mothballs out of the reach of little children or pets.)

-Did fabric get grease in it?
+2. Did fabric get grease in it?
 Amish degreaser- no washing needed

 Remove grease spots from most fabrics by using a salt solution of medium strength.
 Spread the fabric on a flat surface and sponge the salt solution liberally onto the greasy area.
 Then rub the area lightly with a soft, lint-free dry cloth.
 Repeat the procedure if necessary.

-1. Disinfect countertops with white vinegar and baking soda solution.
+Disinfect countertops with white vinegar and baking soda solution.
 Use 2 cups white vinegar and 1 teaspoon baking soda.
 Damp a microfiber cloth and use it to wipe as needed.

-2. Use an Amish Citrus Peel Solution
+4. Use an Amish Citrus Peel Solution

 Put 1 cup water and 1 cup vinegar to boil.
 Add 1 cup of citrus peel, cover the pot and turn off the stove and let it seep overnight.
 Strain and pour in a spray bottle and use to disinfect countertops fridge and microwave.
 Use also to wipe down pantry and glass food containers.
 This will provide a nice aroma and an awful environment for most insects.

 Spray on baseboards and in the entryways that ants, cockroaches, and other insects or mice may traverse.
 This will provide a good environment for you and if you keep doing this 3 or 4 times in a week you will soon have no insects at all in the areas that you keep using it.

 Insects and rodents come inside our homes mainly for food!
 However, they hate the scents of vinegar, citrus and especially peppermint! when you make a combination of these ingredients and wipe down the necessary areas especially after the food was handled.

-Prevent mildew in the bathroom and on shower curtains-Amish style
+6. Prevent mildew in the bathroom and on shower curtains-Amish style

 Use 8 sprigs of fresh thyme or (16 drops of thyme essential oil)